John Hogan (motorsport executive): Outside Formula One

 During the Hogan years, Marlboro's sponsorship work extended beyond Formula One.
 In Hogan's native Australia, Marlboro backed Peter Brock and the Holden Dealer Team, as well as Nissan Motorsport, Glenn Seton Racing, and Stone Brothers Racing.
 In the United States, Hogan encouraged McLaren to start an IndyCar team in the mid-1980s, but John Barnard scuppered the deal because the IndyCar and Formula One chassis regulations were too different.
 Ultimately, Marlboro sponsored Team Penske's open-wheel driving operations until the late 2000s.
 At the end of the F1 season, Hogan arranged for Ayrton Senna to test a Penske IndyCar at Firebird Raceway.

 McLaren (1974–1996)

 One of Hogan's first moves at Marlboro was to end its sponsorship of venerable British Racing Motors, whose days he felt were numbered.
 The company had already begun sponsoring Frank Williams Racing Cars (FWRC), the predecessor of the more well-known Williams Racing.
 As part of the arrangement, the FWRC were renamed "Iso-Marlboro" for the season.
 However, the Iso-Marlboro was unsuccessful, prompting Hogan to look elsewhere.

+Teddy Mayer era

 Emerson Fittipaldi driving his Marlboro-branded McLaren M23 at the 1974 British Grand Prix.
 Fittipaldi and McLaren won double world championships that season.

-Ahead of the season, Hogan approached 1972 champion Emerson Fittipaldi with a deal: in exchange for sponsoring Fittipaldi, he would pay Fittipaldi's salary at whatever team the free-agent Fittipaldi chose.
-After meeting with Brabham and Tyrrell, Fittipaldi chose relative upstarts McLaren.
-Aided by Fittipaldi's talent and Marlboro money, McLaren won its first Drivers' and Constructors' Championships in 1974.
-Fittipaldi left after two years, but McLaren replaced him with James Hunt, who promptly won the Drivers' Championship.
-Marlboro remained with McLaren for nearly a quarter-century, during which the team won nine Drivers' Championships and seven Constructors' Championships.